GeoAyisha/geoayisha.github.io/environmnetal_quality.md

 ## Project

-**Project description:** This project is my research project.
+**Project description:** This project is my research project at the University of Tartu Mobility Lab.
 The aim of the research was to map the environmental quality of Tallinn street network in terms of greenery, air pollution and noise pollution.
 The main tool used in this project was the Spatial analyst tool in QGIS.

 ---